MapColonies/geoserver-polygon-parts/artifacts/README.md

     }
 ```
 > [!NOTE]
-> provide "source" only if you map different name from the original column (source).
+> provide "source" only if you map a different name from the original column (source).